kundan22197/Data-Visualization/README.md

 * `visualizations` contains the code to make the visualizations.

-Code structure, on load the Fetch API makes a GET request to following (REST API)[https://health.data.ny.gov/resource/gnzp-ekau.json?$where=ccs_diagnosis_description like '%25CANCER%25'&$limit=10] Using the data obtained, analysis are performed on each specifc category such as gender, cancer type, age group & more.
+On loading the html body, we call the getData function in main.js which uses the Fetch API call and makes a GET request to [https://health.data.ny.gov/resource/gnzp-ekau.json?$where=ccs_diagnosis_description like '%25CANCER%25'&$limit=1000].
+The obtained data is used to create the visualizations.